Accessibility! aria-label vs. title attribute

 Reference(s):

-In the spirit of open source, you can create a new issue or contribute directly to this article by submitting a PR on GitHub
+See something to improve or fix?
+In the spirit of open-source, you can create a new issue or contribute directly to this article by sending a Pull Request on GitHub!